EdisonLeeeee/GraphAdv/README.md

-# NEWS: This project has been deprecated , please use GraphGallery instead.
+# ❗❗ WARNING: This project has been deprecated , please use GraphWar instead.

-All the codes in GraphAdv are already integrated into the [GraphGallery](https://github.com/EdisonLeeeee/GraphGallery), so you can use it directly with GraphGallery.
+All the codes in GraphAdv are already integrated into the [GraphWar](https://github.com/EdisonLeeeee/GraphWar), a PyTorch and DGL based graph adversarial learning library.

-See [examples](https://github.com/EdisonLeeeee/GraphGallery/tree/master/examples/Graph_Adversarial_Learning) in GraphGallery for more comprehensive tutorials.